Robust Trust: Multiple States

 Rearranging, we obtain:

-For $\al<\underline\al=1/2$, the equation does not admit a solution.
+For $\al<1/2$, the equation does not admit a solution.
 At $\al=1/2$, $\rad^*=0$ is a solution.
-For $\al\in(1/2,1)$, the left-hand side is continuously and strictly decreasing in $\rad^*$, and the right hand-side is continuously and strictly increasing in $\rad^*$, with a derivative with respect to $\rad^*$ that is strictly positive.
+For $\al\in(1/2,1)$, the left-hand side is continuously and strictly decreasing in $\rad^*$, and the right-hand side is continuously and strictly increasing in $\rad^*$, with a derivative with respect to $\rad^*$ that is strictly positive.
 Therefore, the equation admits a unique solution $\rad^*(\al)$.
 As the left-hand side strictly increases in $\al$ and the right-hand side strictly decreases in $\al$, $\rad^*(\al)$ strictly increases in $\al$.
 Furthermore, $\rad^*(1)=\rad_0$.